Skip to main content

 1password-secrets is a CLI utility to sync 1Password secrets (env files).
 It enables:

 • More secure and simpler method of managing Fly.io secrets.
 By default, Fly secrets must be managed by flyctl.
-This means that setting secrets in production, developers must use flyctl passing credentials via arguments - risking credentials being stored in their histories.
-Alternatively one must secrets in a file and run flyctl secrets import.
-This works well, but you must ensure everything is synched to a secret/password manager and then delete the file.
+This means that when setting secrets in production, developers must use flyctl to pass credentials via arguments - risking credentials being stored in their histories.
+Alternatively, one must write secrets in a file and run flyctl secrets import.
+This works well, but you must ensure everything is synced to a secret/password manager and then delete the file.
 1password-secrets enables a leaner management of secrets via 1password.
-Via an app name, automatically finds and imports secrets in an 1password secure note to Fly.
-This way you ensure developers always keep secrets up-to-date and never lost files in their computer.
+When passing a fly app name, it automatically finds and imports secrets on 1password to Fly.
+This way you ensure developers always keep secrets up-to-date and never in any files on disk.

-Motivation: Using 1password for this avoids the need for another external secret management tool.
-And keeps the access control in a centralised place that we already use.
+Motivation: Using 1password avoids the need for another external secret management tool and keeps the access control in a centralised place that we already use.

 Getting started